piechartssuck/courses/content/deliverables/01-evaluation-prospectus.md

 1. Your name in the top left hand corner
 2. Filename using the following format <kbd>yourlastname_prospectus.docx</kbd>

+<i>It is highly unlikely that a score will be changed unless there is an egregious error on my end so please check your entire document over prior to submission.</i>

 <br>
 <center>
 <p id="rounded_corners">